haberdashPI/vscode-selection-utilities/README.md

 ## Roadmap

-- Allow selection highlight colors to be customized
 - A GIF in the README demonstrating each command.
 - Provide a set of keyboard shortcuts for users of ModalEdit
 - Provide a set of keyboard shortcuts for those not using ModalEdit